Faculty Associate Program

 • Acknowledgement at the annual BGSU Teaching & Learning Summit

-• A CFE Faculty Associate digital graphic that can be added to your email signature
+• A Faculty Associate email signature stamp that you can display in your email signature and on social media.

 Frequently Asked Questions